 Celebrate Montana Forest Products Week every year during the third week in October.

-The Montana Legislature established this week in 2011 to honor our forest products industry -- extending appreciation for providing locally made wood products, stewardship of our private and public forests, and gainful employment.
+The Montana Legislature established this week in 2011 to honor our forest products industry and extend its appreciation for providing locally made wood products, stewardship of our private and public forests, and gainful employment.

 All Week, Keep an Eye Out For...

 MADE IN MONTANA PROUD.
-Businesses throughout the Missoula and Bitterroot and valleys are displaying signs to showcase their use of Montana wood in either their building design or product lines.
+Businesses will display signs to showcase their use of Montana wood in either their building design or product lines.
 When you see the “Made in Montana” insignia, ask for the story.

 URBAN TREE BENEFIT TAGS.
 University of Montana, Missoula, will showcase the value of urban trees on campus — both their environmental benefits and the products derived from them.
 For the event, forestry students will be hanging tags on trees that denote their value.